This is a post in our anniversary series 500 in 5. Check out our other posts in this series.

 During our six month celebration we will be posting regularly to this blog about our 5 year startup journey.
 We will blog about the people who were involved along the way because more than anything else these last five years have been about people: students, graduates, instructors, mentors, friends, hiring managers, and the entire Nashville tech community.
 We will blog about lessons learned along the way.
 We will blog about the work that must yet be done in Nashville to more fully close our talent gap by taking full advantage of talent that wants to start tech careers.
 And we’ll blog about our plans to sustain NSS and the work we started in 2012.

 How far have we come in these five years?
 Well, there are a few ways to measure that.
 One key way is by the number of junior software developers we have graduated.
 As of today, NSS has 430 graduates.
-Of those 430 graduates, 236 came through NSS under our Apprentice Tuition Plan.
+Of those 430 graduates, 236 came through NSS under our Nashville Opportunity Tuition (formerly known as Tech Apprentice Tuition) Plan.
 That’s the plan where we bear the financial risk of the student’s training and only get paid back if they go to work in a new tech career.
 That’s 236 software developers that likely would not have found a tech career and 236 fewer developers available to help close Nashville’s tech talent gap.